Somatotypes

 What is a somatotype?

 A somatotype is a body classification system developed by psychologist William Sheldon in the 1940s.
-It categorizes human physiques into three types: ectomorph (lean and long), mesomorph (muscular and medium), and endomorph (wider and softer).
-The system was originally linked to personality traits, though this connection has been discredited.
+It categorizes human physiques into three types: ectomorph (lean and long), mesomorph (muscular and medium), and endomorph (softer and wider).
+The original theory linked body types to personality traits, which has been debunked.
+The physical categories remain useful in fitness and sports science as shorthand for body build and metabolism tendency.

 How is somatotype different from body shape?